Vargodl/DVwords-WeekenStrung/README.md

 I don't generally regugitate VARGOLADZ here but today's was uniquely interesting as I was going to have my MVP (Most Valuable Player) about symbolism and meaning
 ![image](https://user-images.githubusercontent.com/128755897/236116092-6bb78e34-da2f-4598-bf4a-499b20af5a43.jpeg)
 but we really discussed semantics, especially the word RAPE.
 The younger others affirmed that the R word shouldn't be used, but should rather be referred to as 'sexual assault.'
 I never heard of such a ban and, from a transitive or logical perspective, I would suggest that they don't refer to identical things.
 In other words, rape is a sexual assault but sexual assault isn't necesarrily rape.
 Sexual assault is a much broader, basket term.
 I agree the word 'rape' is a powerful, jarring term--and it should be because it is a horrific, violent act.
-I checked with Margie, too, and she also didn't know that the word was cancelled.
-So I'm not sure there is a concensus here...maybe more of a generational thing?

 Though it shouldn't need to be stated or restated, I think sexual including rape are horrible violations.
 I am confident that I never did and I never will commit or condone such acts.